Research Claims that Under Competitive Pressure, Nursing Homes Appear to Game Rating System

 PBJ research report and related news:

-Wiley online
+wiley online

 Under pressure: Reputation, ratings, and inaccurate self-reporting in the nursing home industry